alexthemaster/pokole/docker/README.md

       # Change in case you want to expose to other ports
       - 80:80
       - 8080:8080
-    # If you want to host your own static files (or Pokole Web)
+    # If you want to host your own web UI instead of Pokole Web
     # volumes:
     #   - /path/to/static/files:/pokole/static
     depends_on:
       - postgres

+volumes:
+  - postgres:
 ```

 ### Info